SaiManideepChekkala/Wireless-Digital-Noticeboard/README.md

 # Wireless Digital Notice Board

-Welcome to the Wireless Digital Notice Board System! 🖥️📲 This project is a microcontroller-based solution using the LPC2148 to wirelessly display scrolling messages on a 4-panel LED dot matrix.
-Messages can be updated in real-time via Bluetooth 🔗 from a smartphone 📱 and are stored in EEPROM 💾 to persist even after power resets.
-Perfect for smart campuses 🎓, office buildings 🏢, or public displays 🚌!
+Welcome to the Wireless Digital Notice Board System! 🖥️📲 This project uses the LPC2148 microcontroller to display scrolling messages on a 4-panel LED matrix.
+Messages are sent from a smartphone via Bluetooth 📱🔗 and saved in EEPROM 💾, so they stay even after power is turned off.

-It’s secure 🔐, simple 💡, and fully embedded — a great step into IoT-style communication systems! 🚀
+It’s a simple, secure 🔐, and useful system for schools 🎓, offices 🏢, or public places 🚌 — a smart way to share messages wirelessly! 🚀

 ---